 Once you find relevant threads, it’s important to keep track of them so you can refer to them later on and build content from the information they contain.
 For example, we have a “Nightwatch Quora Tracking” spreadsheet where we store all the questions we’ve answered and ones we plan to answer in the future.

 Your turn to master these social media platforms for content marketing

 The next time you hit a wall coming up with content ideas, remember to integrate these social listening tips into your content research process.

 By mastering Quora, Reddit, or Twitter, you’ll be able to consistently produce relevant and outstanding content ideas which will lead to content marketing success.
 However, we aren’t just limiting ourselves to these tools because we’re always on the lookout for other ways to spark new ideas.
-We’re currently testing out Buzzsumo too, so stay tuned to see what our final verdict is!
+Add some variety by trying out new tools or finding other ideas through digital marketing courses!

 Keep your eyes and ears out on these platforms to ensure you’re on top of what’s hot in your industry.